Botspot/botspot-screen-recorder/README.md

 # Botspot's Screen Recorder (BSR)
-All-in-one screen recording utility for wlroots Wayland compositors like Wayfire, LabWC and Sway.
+All-in-one simple screen recording tool for wlroots-based Wayland compositors like LabWC, Wayfire, and Sway.
 [![badge](https://github.com/Botspot/pi-apps/blob/master/icons/badge.png?raw=true)](https://github.com/Botspot/pi-apps)
 Botspot Screen Recorder (BSR) makes it easy to record the screen on Wayland Pi OS.

-Without this, the only real option was to use the `wf-recorder` command-line tool, which was quite limited in features.
-BSR does use `wf-recorder` in some modes, but it can also record the webcam and the screen at the same time in a "streaming gamer" style.
-The webcam feed is displayed as a window on the desktop to be captured with the rest of the screen, and it can be stretched and moved in real time.
-BSR also supports capturing the microphone and system audio both at once, so perfect for making any sort of Linux usage tutorials without needing to buy a physical HDMI capture card.
-Of course, video encoding does use some CPU/GPU resources.
-There is no way around that, but BSR has been optimized as much as possible, also offering downscaling and framerate limiting to help reduce resource usage even further.
+- Record audio
+- Record the screen
+- Record your webcam
+- Record the sound going to the speakers
+- **Or all of the above, all at once!** 😀

 BSR is:
 - Super lightweight
 - Just one shell script
 - Aligned with KISS principles
-- Optimized for hardware like Raspberry Pi that lacks hardware accelerated video encoding
+- Ready to do its best on hardware that lacks hardware-accelerated video encoding (such as Raspberry Pi)

 BSR has flexible operation modes.